hellerve/sbcli/README.md

 You should be able to launch `sbcli` by just typing `sbcli`.
 Once you’re in the REPL, you can edit normally with readline capabilities.
-Hitting tab will autocomplete (note that if there are more than one possibility, you’ll have to hit tab twice).
+Hitting tab will autocomplete (note that if there is more than one possibility, you’ll have to hit tab twice).

 Typing `:help` will give you an overview over all the available special cases